jwrunge/switchmenu/README.md

 * inAnimation (Velocity version only): The animation used to transition in the next screen.
 Can be passed the same kinds of values as outAnimation.
 Default is "transition.slideRightBigIn."
 * outSpeed: The duration of outAnimation.
 Default is 500.
 * inSpeed: The duration of inAnimation.
 Default is 500.
+* startFunc: Function to call pre-switch
+* endFunc: Function to call post-switch

 [Options Example](https://jsfiddle.net/jwrunge/Le16yuhp/)